Your Academic Liaison Librarian can help you create and edit your online reading lists. Contact them for:

 4. Click the 'Add to list' button

 This will add the book to your online Reading List and to your 'My Bookmarks' area.
-You can add items which are not currently in stock in the Library, and the Library will endeavour to purchase new items as part of the Review process.
+You can add items which are not currently in stock in the Library, and we will endeavour to purchase new items as part of the Review process.

 5. Add an Importance

 Select Essential, Recommended or Further reading from the dropdown list next to your newly-added resource.
-This will help the Library to purchase enough copies of the book.
+This will help the Library to purchase enough copies of the book and help students manage their reading.

 1. Add the book to your online reading list.

-If you are not sure how to do this, please click the 'Books' tab to the right for more information.
+If you are not sure how to do this, please click the 'Books' tab above for more information.

-2. Add a student note to nominate a chapter.
+2. Add a student note to specify one or more chapters to read.

-Click on the 'item menu' on the right hand side of the list, and choose 'Note for Students'.
+Click on the three dots on the right hand side of the book title, and choose 'Note for Students'.
 You can now type chapter information into the box which appears under the title of the book.
 Click 'Save' to save your note.

 3. Add an importance - is this essential, recommended, or further reading?

-If a book chapter is essential or recommended reading, the Library will purchase an ebook copy of the whole book, or create a copyright-cleared scan during the Review process.
-You can also request a digitisation of a chapter yourself.
+If a book chapter is essential or recommended reading, the Library will purchase an e-book copy of the whole book, or create a copyright-cleared scan during the Review process.
+You can also request a digitisation of a chapter yourself via the three dots on the right of the title.

-When you have added a resource to your online reading list, you can use the 'Request Digitisation' button in the item menu on the right of the screen.
+If the chapter/article you want the students to read is not available online, when you have added a resource to your online reading list, click on the three dots on the right of the title and select the 'Request Digitisation' option.
 Complete the form with details of the chapter/article you would like to request.
-Your Academic Liaison Librarian will contact you if there are any queries.
-Once the scan has been created, it will be available through the online reading list.
+There are copyright restrictions on what can be scanned, your Academic Liaison Librarian will contact you if there are any queries.
+Once the scan has been created, it will be available through the online reading list by clicking on the 'View online' button.

 For more information on copyright-cleared chapters and the Scanning Service, please use the link below.